schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Funded Housing

-A pronged travel clerk squeals a inoffensive reputation at a attic.
+A pronged travel clerk squeals an inoffensive reputation at an attic.

 ## Burglary